ashour/ios-ota-phraseapp-starter/README.md

+**⚠️ This repo is no longer maintained!
+Please visit https://github.com/PhraseApp-Blog/ios-ota-phraseapp-starter for the up-to-date repo.**

+---

 # A Starting Point for a Working Example of an iOS App with PhraseApp Over the Air Translations
 This repo and app are companions to a PhraseApp blog article.